-1. DEFINITIONS
+DEFINITIONS

 - A. ACCIDENTAL DISASTER Any major fire, explosion, transportation crash, hazardous material incident or other major occurrence in which the lives, safety or property of numerous persons is in jeopardy. - B. BUILDING ADMINISTRATOR The principal of a school building or his or her designee. - C. BUILDING LEVEL EMERGENCY RESPONSE PLAN A building-specific school emergency response plan that addresses crisis intervention, emergency response and management at the building level and contains the provisions required by 8 NYCRR §155.7(c)(2). - D. BUILDING RESPONSE TEAM Individuals within the school building designated to serve specific roles in responding to an emergency or individuals who may be called upon to assist response and recovery efforts during a crisis. - E. BUILDING SAFETY/RESPONSE TEAM The building-specific team appointed by the Building Administrator, in accordance with regulations or guidelines prescribed by the Board, to develop specific emergency procedures at the building level.
-The Building Safety Team shall include, but not be limited to, representatives of teacher, administrator, and parent organizations, school safety personnel, other school personnel, community members, local law enforcement officials, local ambulance or other emergency response agencies, and any other individuals the Board deems appropriate. - F. CIVIL DISORDER An action by any individual or group that poses a substantial threat to peace, life and/or property or any tumultuous or violent activity that creates a grave risk of causing public alarm. - G. DISASTER The occurrence or imminent threat of injury, loss of life, or severe damage to property, resulting from any natural or manmade causes, such as fire, flood, earthquake, hurricane, tornado, high water, landslide, mudslide, windstorm, wave action, epidemic, air contamination, drought, explosion, water contamination, chemical accident, war or civil disturbance. - H. DISTRICT WIDE SCHOOL SAFETY TEAM A District wide school safety team appointed by the Board.
-The District wide team shall include, but not be limited to, representatives of the Board of Education, student, teacher, administrator, and parent organizations, and other school personnel. - I. EARLY DISMISSAL Returning students to their homes or other appropriate locations before the end of the school day. - J. EMERGENCY A situation, including but not limited to a disaster that requires immediate action, occurs unpredictably, and poses a threat of injury or loss of life to students or school personnel or of severe damage to school property. - K. EMERGENCY RESPONSE BAG "Gotta Go Bag" A conspicuously marked carry bag maintained in the Building Administrator's office containing emergency response information.
-This bag is to be transported to the Command Post and Staging areas during emergency responses.
+The Building Safety Team shall include, but not be limited to, representatives of teacher, administrator, and parent organizations, school safety personnel, other school personnel, community members, local law enforcement officials, local ambulance or other emergency response agencies, and any other individuals the Board deems appropriate. - F. CHIEF EMERGENCY OFFICER Is the Superintendent or his designee.
+This person is the Incident Commander or the person in-charge of an incident NOT associated with a fire or police matter.
+In these incidents, the fire department or police department, respectfully, will be in-charge of the incident as the Incident Commander.
+The Chief Emergency Officer will represent Westhill School District at the command post in the event of an emergency. - G. CIVIL DISORDER An action by any individual or group that poses a substantial threat to peace, life and/or property or any tumultuous or violent activity that creates a grave risk of causing public alarm. - H. DISASTER The occurrence or imminent threat of injury, loss of life, or severe damage to property, resulting from any natural or manmade causes, such as fire, flood, earthquake, hurricane, tornado, high water, landslide, mudslide, windstorm, wave action, epidemic, air contamination, drought, explosion, water contamination, chemical accident, war or civil disturbance. - I. DISTRICT WIDE SCHOOL SAFETY TEAM A District wide school safety team appointed by the Board.
+The District wide team shall include, but not be limited to, representatives of the Board of Education, student, teacher, administrator, and parent organizations, and other school personnel. - J. EARLY DISMISSAL Returning students to their homes or other appropriate locations before the end of the school day. - K. EMERGENCY A situation, including but not limited to a disaster that requires immediate action, occurs unpredictably, and poses a threat of injury or loss of life to students or school personnel or of severe damage to school property.

-1. DEFINITIONS - Continued
+DEFINITIONS - Continued